 The Trust does not issue share certificates.
 All shares are held in non-certificate form registered on the books of the Trust and the Trust's transfer agent for the account of the shareholder.
 Each share of a series represents an equal proportionate interest in the assets and liabilities belonging to the applicable class of that series and is entitled to such dividends and distributions out of income belonging to the applicable class of that series as are declared by the Trustees.
-The shares do not have cumulative voting rights or any preemptive or conversion rights, and the Trustees have the authority from time to time to divide or combine the shares of any series into a greater or lesser number of shares of any other series are in no way affected.
-In case of any liquidation of a series, the holders of shares of the series being liquidated will be entitled to any class of a series are borne by that class, and thus the net asset values per share of the classes may differ.
+The shares do not have cumulative voting rights or any preemptive or conversion rights, and the Trustees have the authority from time to time to divide or combine the shares of any series into a greater or lesser number of shares of that series so long as the proportionate beneficial interest in the assets belonging to that series and the rights of shares of any other series are in no way affected.
+In case of any liquidation of a series, the holders of shares of the series being liquidated will be entitled to receive as a class a distribution out of the assets, net of the liabilities, belonging to that series.
+Expenses attributable to any class of a series are borne by that class, and thus the net asset values per share of the classes may differ.
 There can be no assurance that a series will grow to an economically viable size, in which case the Trustees may determine to liquidate the series at a time that may not be opportune for shareholders.
-Any general expenses of the Trustees in such manner as the Trustees determine to be fair and equitable.
+Any general expenses of the Trust not readily identifiable as belonging to a particular series are allocated by or under the direction of the Trustees in such manner as the Trustees determine to be fair and equitable.
 No shareholder is liable to further calls or to assessment by the Trust without his or her express consent.